davidscholberg/tmux-cluster/README.md

 When one googles "tmux clusterssh", most of the results are for scripts that purport to be clusterssh-like, but they don't actually support clusterssh clusters files.

-Clusterssh clusters files have a powerful configuration format that allows one to easily build up hierarchical groupings of servers.
+Clusterssh clusters files have a simple but powerful configuration format that allows one to easily build up hierarchical groupings of servers.
 Being able to define a cluster and then use that cluster in the definition of other clusters is a huge benefit that many clusterssh-like tmux wrappers lack.

 Here is an example clusterssh clusters file: